 Go On Many Visits & Trial Run an Extended Stay

 Test out living in your partner’s country before uprooting your life.
 This step is vital because how can you know if you’d like to live here?
 Exchange visits and go on trips together or better yet stay for an extended period of time.
-I got an internship in Amsterdam and staying in the Netherlands for six months allowed for my boyfriend and me to learn more about each other.
+I got an internship in Amsterdam and staying in the Netherlands for six months allowed my boyfriend and I to learn more about each other.
 All the questions and doubts I had about moving abroad and making things work out were assured.

 We saw each other during the weekend, I met his friends and more of his family.
 This gave me more sense of security about us.
 Doing a trial run is more than just getting accustomed to the country but also spending time with your partner to see if you’re ready to take this next step.

 Listen to Your Heart but also to your Mind